ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 As part of this lesson we will be taking a look at the [WeatherStack](https://weatherstack.com/) API - an API that provides weather data.
 For the weather website to retrieve your location's temperature, they likely sent a request to an API like WeatherStack with information about your computer's location.
 WeatherStacks API would then return the data related to your locale - the temperature and other weather information.
 The weather website then would display this data.

-Following this tutorial, we'll learn how to create a personal API with Python (using [Flask](https://palletsprojects.com/p/flask/)) and host it on [CodeCapsules](https://codecapsules.io/), so you can request information from your API regardless of your location.
+Following this tutorial, we'll learn how to create a personal API with Python (using [Flask](https://palletsprojects.com/p/flask/)) and host it on [Code Capsules](https://codecapsules.io/), so you can request information from your API regardless of your location.
 Our API will give us access to USD exchange rates, and the temperature of a given city.

 ## Prerequisites
 Before starting, we'll need a [GitHub](www.github.com) account and the following installed: